photodude/Joomla_Astronomer/README.md

 *UserScope **REQUIRED** - This is the default scope used for observations.
 This saves time on form entry and is used for the entry form default.

 #5 - Light Curve Graph
-The light curve graph will take astrometry data from 2 fields...
+The light curve graph will take astrometry data from 3 fields...
 **Mag**
 **Designation**
 **HumanDate**

-The **Mag field is a measurement of the objects magnitude and is in nn.n .
++The **Mag** field is a measurement of the objects magnitude and is in nn.n .
 It is always 2 digits and a decimal.
 It is derived from the entry itself.
-The **Designation field contains the actual objects MPC designation.
++The **Designation** field contains the actual objects MPC designation.
 And is the title of the curve.
-The **HumanDate** field contains a EXACT date/time of the observation entry, accurate to .00001 .
++The **HumanDate** field contains a EXACT date/time of the observation entry, accurate to .00001 .
 This time field will be used to give the timing for the graph.
 It only needs to be to the minute.

 The light curve graph will graph the Brightness change over time in a graph plotted from all the exact data points for any particular object.